 It was only when I began experimenting, and setting goals for myself, that the thrill came back.
 These goals don’t have to be radical, you don’t have to, and by all means shouldn’t, throw all the knowledge you’ve gained out of the window.
 All that setting goals means is that your adventure in art has a bit more structure.

-- If you’ve never tried resin before, I’d challenge you to give it a shot sometime in 2019.
+- If you’ve never tried resin before, I’d challenge you to give it a shot!

 - Create a painting larger than you ever have before.
 See where all that space takes you!

-- Finally reach out to the restaurants, cafes, and salons in your community and ask if you can display your art there.
+- Reach out to the restaurants, cafes, and salons in your community and ask if you can display your art there.

 - Apply to galleries for the first time!